lketerson/B.Motion_PostStrokeRehabilitation/README.md

 ## Leap Motion Controller Software Installation

-To be able to use B.Motion with Leap Motion, the software must be installed.
+To be able to use B.Motion with the Leap Motion Controller, the software must be installed.
 You can download it from this link:

 https://drive.google.com/file/d/1R4-UZlZezal0wL2lGQGIXVIpdATBbrZ5/view?usp=sharing